 In order for these deductions to apply, business owners must keep careful records and retain copies of all receipts showing business-related purchases.
 Finally, business owners are also responsible for paying payroll taxes and sales tax in addition to federal and state taxes on profits.

-Business owners are responsible for filing taxes on behalf of their company, which can be difficult and time-consuming, so if you are self-employed, please contact the CORE financial team today at 405-288-1206 to reach someone at our Oklahoma City office, at 580-353-2376 to speak with a member of our Lawton team, or 918-209-3441 to speak with someone at our Tulsa office.
+Business owners are responsible for filing taxes on behalf of their company, which can be difficult and time-consuming, so if you are self-employed, please contact the CORE team today.